isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/MitelmanReleaseNotes.rst

 For more detailed information about the Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer, see `Mitelman Database <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/Mitelman_about.html>`_.

+*May 27, 2025*

+Security enhancements:

+- Bootstrap library upgraded from version 4.3.1 to 5.3.6
+- Datatables library upgraded from version 1.11.3 to 2.3.1

 *April 10, 2025*

 Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer quarterly update.